 - Radiologic technologist R.T.(R) or senior radiography student

-Liberal Education (LE) requirements consist of a set of "core areas" and "themes" that must be completed in your lower division coursework.
-Prerequisite courses for the BSHP may overlap to fulfill LE requirements, however, students will need to ensure they are meeting all areas and themes in elective courses.
-LE requirements can also be satisfied by completing an Associate of Arts degree of the Minnesota Transfer Curriculum.
-To find out what courses at other institutions meet LE requirements, please check the Liberal Education transfer guides.
+General Education requirements consist of a set of "core areas" and "themes" that must be completed in your lower division coursework.
+Prerequisite courses for the BSHP may overlap to fulfill General Education requirements, however, students will need to ensure they are meeting all areas and themes in elective courses.
+GE requirements can also be satisfied by completing an Associate of Arts degree of the Minnesota Transfer Curriculum.
+To find out what courses at other institutions meet GE requirements, please check the General Education transfer guides.

-MnSCU students: You may follow the Minnesota Transfer Curriculum (MnTC), which will be accepted as fulfilling LE requirements.
-However, students may choose individual courses that meet the LE requirements in less time and fewer credits.
+MnSCU students: You may follow the Minnesota Transfer Curriculum (MnTC), which will be accepted as fulfilling GE requirements.
+However, students may choose individual courses that meet the GE requirements in less time and fewer credits.
 Please contact the Office for Admissions, UMRBSHP@r.umn.edu or 1-877-280-4699 if you are unsure which option is best for you.

 - Arts and Humanities

 - Diversity and Social Justice in the US

 - Historical Perspectives